jvorhauer/spikes/README.md

 Any User can add Comments to any Entry.

+* CreateComment
+* UpdateComment
+* DeleteComment

 ## Application State

 Consists of
-1. A Map[UUID, User] of all Users
+1. Users
-2. A Map[UUID, Entry] of all Entries
+2. Sessions
+3. Entries

 The Application State, or just State from now on, is only available in memory.
 The State is constructed of the initial, empty State with all Events until now applied to it.